ILUVUS/iluvus-react-native-JIC-4321/README.md

 ### New Features

-- Users can now upload and share images and videos along with their posts.
+- Users can now upload and share images along with their posts.
-- Implemented images and videos processing capabilities (resizing/compression).
+- Implemented image processing capabilities such as resizing and compression.
 - Ability to tag other users in a post has been added.
 - Users receive notifications if they are tagged in a post.
 - Communities can now be set as either public or private.